Central vs Deemed Universities vs AIQ Seats in NEET 2026: The Counselling Strategy Guide

 Compressed MCC timeline for 2026

-MCC Round 2 cycle: Late August to early September 2026.
+2cycle: Late August to early September 2026. - MCC Round

 For families considering Deemed Universities, the ₹2.05L cash float must be in the candidate's or parents' own bank account before Round 1 registration opens in late July.
 Refunds — 4-6 months after counselling closure — typically land in February to May 2027.